-Stress affects us all in different ways, and it is only normal to feel uncertain about what the future holds, so we’ve put together some tips on how you can support your staff.
+Stress affects us all in different ways, and it is only normal to feel anxious about what the future holds, so we’ve put together some tips and resources on managing mental health.

 2. Check in